 As your leaders are waking up to themselves and working to reshape who they are and how they lead (individually and collectively), our embedded design supports immediate ‘real world’ application and insight through practice.
 It deepens their understanding and supports a rewiring of patterns of thought and behaviour.

-Seated in your organisational context, this Community of Practice design scaffolds your leaders’ learning pathway (learning, applying, forgetting, remembering, and reapplying, etc) and supports the productive struggle required for real growth.
+Seated in your organisational context, this Community of Leadership Practice design scaffolds your leaders’ learning pathway (learning, applying, forgetting, remembering, and reapplying, etc) and supports the productive struggle required for real growth.
 This structure is essential if your organisation is going to access the value of your development investment and enable your people to access the potential of their collective leadership, together as a human network.